 The same man may have significant variability in his semen analyses.
 Thus, it is always recommended that more than one semen analysis be performed in order to get a baseline.
 Some men have such significant variability that more than two analyses must be done to establish his norms.

-The key thing to know is that we’re not looking for a specific, magic number in the semen analysis of men whose partners will get pregnant and those who won’t.
+One key thing to know is that there is no specific, magic number in the semen analysis of men whose partners will get pregnant and those who won’t.
 The partners of some men with a very poor semen analysis may conceive easily.
 The partners of some men with an excellent semen analysis may experience difficulty.
 However, men with good semen analysis results will, as a group, conceive at significantly higher rates than those with poor semen analysis results.

 The semen analysis will help determine whether there is a male factor involved in the couple’s sub-fertility.
 If that’s the case, we’ll recommend an evaluation.
 Some findings of the semen analysis suggest certain specific potential problems.
 For example, an increased white blood cell count may indicate infection or inflammation.
 However, other abnormalities in many of the main parameters are non-specific.
 For example, there are a number of different causes for a decreased sperm count or diminished sperm movement.
 A few of these causes have other serious medical implications.
 A thorough evaluation helps determine the cause of an abnormal semen analysis and rules out medical problems.